TryGhost/Ghost/installation/deploy.md

     *   stop: `service ghost stop`
     *   restart: `service ghost restart`
     *   status: `service ghost status`
 *   To start Ghost on system start the newly created init script has to be registered for start up.
-Type the following two commands in command line: `update-rc.d ghost defaults` and `update-rc.d ghost enable`
+    Type the following two commands in command line:

-Documentation on using node forever, and how to daemonize Ghost on ubuntu coming very soon!
+    ```
+    $ update-rc.d ghost defaults
+    $ update-rc.d ghost enable
+    ```

 ## Setting up Ghost with a domain name